History of Montreal

 With a city as big and bustling as Montreal, the entertainment and attraction options are nearly endless.
-One of the favorites of both locals and visitors is strolling through Old Montreal and admiring the historic neighbourhood’s spectacular architecture that has structures dating back to the 17th century.
+One of the favourites of both locals and visitors is strolling through Old Montreal and admiring the historic neighbourhoods spectacular architecture that has structures dating back to the 17th century.
 Be sure to stop by Place d’Armes, one of the oldest sites in all of Montreal, and visit Notre-Dame Basilica with its elaborate carvings and 7,000-pipe organ.

 Mount Royal Park, or Parc Mont-Royal, draws some 5 million visitors who come to experience its vast outdoor wonderland.
 The park has 470 acres and provides stunning skyline views from the top of the mountain’s three peaks.
 In addition to checking out the scenery, visitors can ice skate, hike, picnic, run, bike and row a boat on the lake, depending on the season.

 If you’re looking for activities that you can do in Montreal year-round, the Montreal Biodome is a fun option for people of all ages.
 This indoor nature exhibit has more than 250,000 animals and 500 plant species.
-Other indoor hot spots include the Montreal Science Center, with its Telus IMAX theater, and the Museum of Fine Arts, the largest art museum in all of Canada when ranked by gallery space.
+Other indoor hot spots include the Montreal Science Center, with its Telus IMAX theatre, and the Museum of Fine Arts, the largest art museum in all of Canada when ranked by gallery space.

 Additionally, the Bourgie Concert Hall is a 462-seat concert hall with three grand pianos, two harpsichords, a clavicytherium and a grand chamber organ.
 Concerts range in genre from classical to jazz, contemporary to world culture.
 The city has tons of great shopping, but some of the most unique experiences take place in The Underground City, a series of interconnected towers and stores that allow guests to shop until they drop without ever having to step foot outside.